Skip to main content

 Windhoek Lager

-Namibia's flagship beer brewed since 1920 according to German Reinheitsgebot purity law.
-Crisp pilsner with 4% ABV, using local barley and Namibian water.
-Exported internationally and iconic national symbol.
+Namibia's flagship beer, brewed since 1920 to the German Reinheitsgebot purity law.
+A crisp pilsner at 4% ABV made with local barley and Namibian water.
+It's exported widely and stands as a national symbol.

 lager4%